 Providence individual and family plans have no out-of-network coverage except for emergency and urgent care services.
 You must use an in-network provider to receive benefits for covered health care services.
-We have three provider networks: Providence Signature Network, Providence Choice Network and Providence Connect Network.
-See maps and network descriptions ›
+We have one provider network for Washington plans: Providence Choice Network.
+See map and network description ›

 Search our provider directory for participating providers ›

 Preventive care coverage

 We believe that getting the right preventive care is essential for maintaining good health.
 All our plans cover certain preventive care in full* prior to meeting your deductible, including:

 - Well baby care (from any provider licensed to provide this service)

 - Periodic health examinations (from any provider licensed to provide this service)

 - Annual women's gynecological exams

 - Colorectal cancer screening exams (preventive age 50 and over)

 - Pediatric routine eye exams (one per calendar year)